 Consumer Reports suggests four ways to make better choices when buying cleaning supplies:

-- Look for products with seals of approval from independent, third-party organizations such as the EWG, the Environmental Protection Agency, UL (which also certifies things like home appliances and light bulbs for safety and sustainability), and the nonprofit group Green Seal.
+- Look for products with seals of approval from independent, third-party organizations such as the Environmental Working Group, the Environmental Protection Agency, UL (which also certifies things like home appliances and light bulbs for safety and sustainability), and the nonprofit group Green Seal.

 - Avoid products with dangerous chemicals including phthalates, benzene, ethylene glycol, formaldehyde, methylene chloride, tetrachloroethylene and toluene.